stitts/autofunction/README.md

 Automatic generation of Lua callbacks using modern C++ (lambdas, variadic templates): header only.
-Optionally a set of defaults can be passed after the function: if one is passed all must be passed; if a argument is to be required an instance of autofunction::noneType should be used.
+Optionally a set of defaults can be passed after the function: if one is passed all must be passed; if a argument is to be required an instance of laf::noneType should be used.

 Example: